 What Is Xmlrpc.php in WordPress and Why Should You Disable It?

 WordPress is a unique CMS that comes with built-in features which allows you to interact with your website remotely.
 Have you ever wanted to access your site only to realize your website is not near?
 The solution was the xmlrpc.php file.
-However, for some years now, this file has turned out to be a pest rather than a solution.
+However, for some years now, this file has turned out to be a pest rather than a solution.what is xml rpc wordpress ?

-In this article, we shall define what is xmlrpc.php, and the reason it was made.
+In this article, we shall define what xmlrpc.php file actually is , and the reason it was built.
 Further, we shall highlight some common problems caused by this file and, how to fix them on your WP website.

 For instance, what would you do if you wanted to post an article on your website using your mobile device as your computer is not around?
 You can do so using the remote access feature powered by xmlrpc.php.